skarlekar/fargate-patterns/README.md

 ## Sidecar Assembly Pattern
 ### Problem
 Services require orthogonal technical capabilities, such as monitoring, logging, configuration, and networking services.
 While the components encapsulating these orthogonal capabilities can be integrated into the main service, it will leave the main service exposed to the vagaries of these components.
-For instance,  they will not be well isolated, and an outage in one of these components can affect other components or the entire servive.
+For instance,  they will not be well isolated, and an outage in one of these components can affect other components or the entire service.
 Also, they usually need to be implemented using the same language as the parent service.
 As a result, the component and the main service have close interdependence on each other.

 One option is to deploy these orthogonal components as separate services allowing each component to have its own life-cycle and be built using different languages.
 While this gives more flexibility, deploying these features as separate services can add latency to the application.

 ### Solution
 Co-deploy the orthogonal components along with the main service by placing them in their own containers.
-Containers in a task are co-deployed together in the same host thereby not affecting the latency of the service signficantly for the communication between them.
+Containers in a task are co-deployed together in the same host thereby not affecting the latency of the service significantly for the communication between them.
 As a result of this co-deployment, the sidecar and the main service can access the same resources.
 This allows the sidecar to monitor system resources used by both the sidecar and the primary service.

 ![enter image description here](https://github.com/skarlekar/fargate-patterns/blob/master/images/side-car-assembly.png)

-This pattern can also enable applications to be composed of heterogeneous components and services that has expanded capabilities beyond what is provided by these individual services.
+This pattern can also enable applications to be composed of heterogeneous components and services that have expanded capabilities beyond what is provided by these individual services.
 In essence, to reinforce that the whole is greater than the sum of its parts.
-The sidecar also shares the same lifecycle as the parent application, being created and retired alongside the parent.
+The sidecar also shares the same lifecycle as the parent application, is created and retired alongside the parent.

 ---